Slides 📊

 3.Orderliness (no bunching)

 Events cannot occur simultaneously.
-In sufficiently small intervals, the chance of two or more events occurring is negligible, so events effectively arrive one at a time.
+In sufficiently small intervals, the chance of two or more events occurring is negligible.
+Events effectively arrive one at a time.

 Examples of Poisson Distributions